rabiyamian/DETECT/content/home/opening questions.md

 ### **What does DETECT stand for?**

 DETECT stands for The Detection of Elder Abuse Through Emergency Care Technicians.
-Unstage line

 ### **What is the goal of DETECT?**

-DETECT is tool that MedStar medics may use while responding to an emergency call to help identify elders who could be living with different kinds of mistreatment.
-The mistreatment is reported to Adult Protective Services (APS) to further help those being affected.
+DETECT is a tool that MedStar medics may use while responding to an emergency call to help identify elders who could be living with different forms of mistreatment.
+Elder mistreatment should be reported to Adult Protective Services (APS) to further help those being affected.

 ### **What is elder abuse or mistreatment?**

-The [**National Center on Elder Abuse**](https://ncea.acl.gov/) (NCEA) describes elder abuse as harming of an elderly person physically, emotionally, or sexually.
+The [**National Center on Elder Abuse**](https://ncea.acl.gov/) (NCEA) describes elder abuse or mistreatment as harming of an elderly person physically, emotionally, or sexually.
 Forms of abuse also include neglect and misuse of finances.

 There is no universal definition for elder abuse and legal definitions vary from state to state.